1. DUI Attorney Brooklyn | Client Background and Nature of the Charges

 3. DUI Attorney Brooklyn | Negotiation and Court Proceedings

-Addressing Statutory Enhancements and DMV Consequences
+Addressing Statutory Enhancements and Dmv Consequences

 The attorney addressed mandatory administrative penalties, including the DMV's authority to revoke a license under VTL §1194(2)(d).